Andrew Barr: Recycling and circular economy

 As part of its 'Everyday climate choices' campaign, the Barr government has promoted measures towards a circular economy.

 In June 2018, the Barr government launched a container deposit scheme.
 It is estimated that, in the first four years of the scheme, it resulted in the recycling of 300 million recycled containers.

 In April 2019, the Barr government complete its roll-out of vegetation waste collection bins to all Canberra suburbs.
 In November 2021, it launched a pilot program for bin collection of food and garden organics (FOGO) in select suburbs, which was expanded to more suburbs in September 2024.

 Since 2021, the Barr government has also pursued a staggered increase in restrictions on the supply or sale of single-use plastics by businesses.
 As of 2024, the restrictions apply to single-use plastic cutlery, stirrers, straws, polystyrene takeaway containers, non-compostable coffee cups, heavyweight plastic bags, and degradable plastic.

 Euthanasia

 In December 2022, the federal Australian Parliament repealed the federal ban on the ACT and Northern Territory legislating euthanasia.
 Following this repeal, in June 2024, the Barr government passed legislation in the ACT Parliament to legalise euthanasia for adults residing in the ACT with a condition that is advanced, progressive, and expected to cause death.
-This legalisation comes into effect in November 2025.
+This legalisation came into effect in November 2025.